Basketball (The Office): Synopsis

-Michael Scott (Steve Carell) comes into work prepared to pit the office staff against the warehouse in a game of basketball, with the losers having to work on Saturday.
-Michael picks Jim Halpert (John Krasinski), Ryan Howard (B. J. Novak), and Stanley Hudson (Leslie David Baker), the last of whom he believes possesses significant basketball skills based on a racial stereotype.
-In addition, he also reluctantly picks Dwight Schrute (Rainn Wilson) and Phyllis Lapin (Phyllis Smith), but refuses to pick Oscar Martinez (Oscar Nunez) or Kevin Malone (Brian Baumgartner).
+The office staff are pitted against the warehouse in a game of basketball, with the losers having to work on Saturday.
+Michael Scott picks Jim Halpert, Ryan Howard, and Stanley Hudson, the last of whom he believes possesses significant basketball skills based on a racial stereotype.
+He also reluctantly picks Dwight Schrute and Phyllis Lapin, but refuses to pick Oscar Martinez or Kevin Malone.
+Pam Beesly has plans for an outing on the lake with her fiance Roy Anderson Saturday, provided the warehouse team wins.
+Jim half-jokingly proposes to Pam that if the office team wins, he will claim Roy's Saturday date with her.

 The game begins and Stanley proves to be a horrible player.
 Furthermore, Michael cannot make a shot, nor is he a fan of passing or defending.
-Upon gaining possession of the ball, Michael fools around and intentionally acts stupid to tease the opponents, which results in Roy Anderson (David Denman) snatching the ball and scoring against Michael's team.
-Despite the fact that Michael is the one who foolishly lost the ball, he blames the scoring on his teammates' ineptitude.
+Upon gaining possession of the ball, Michael fools around and teases his opponents, which results in Roy snatching the ball and scoring against Michael's team.
+He blames the scoring on his teammates' ineptitude.
 Jim switches with Michael on defense and defends Roy.
-As Jim begins to show his prowess at the game, Roy and Jim gradually become aggressive toward each other, with Pam Beesly (Jenna Fischer) looking on.
-At a crucial point in the game, Michael is accidentally hit in the face and claims it is a "flagrant personal intentional foul".
-He pettily stops the game and declares the office winners since they were winning when the foul occurred.
+Taking his wager with Pam seriously, Jim plays aggressively against Roy and shows his prowess at the game, with Pam looking on.
+Michael is accidentally hit in the face and claims it is a "flagrant personal intentional foul".
+He stops the game and declares the office winners since they were winning when the foul occurred.
 The warehouse finds the call unfair and Michael caves under pressure, conceding the victory to the warehouse staff.
 As everybody returns to work, Kevin demonstrates his excellent shooting skills.

-Afterwards, Michael, in a rare moment of heart, tells the office that they do not have to come in on Saturday either.
+Michael, faced with taking the blame for their loss, tells the office staff that they do not have to come in on Saturday either.
 However, his justification does little to calm them: "Like coming in an extra day is going to prevent us from being downsized."